jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 For learning about Design Patterns the two most important books I've read (and re-read) are the classic GoF book and Head First series on Design Patterns.
 I've read other ones but I always come back to these two.

-In the books they go further eo explain other ideas in the template pattern such as introducing hooks, where you define a method that a sub class can optionally override.
+In the books they further explain other concepts within the template pattern like introducing hooks, where you define a method that a sub class can optionally override.
-This allows you to create clasess that may or may not perform a particular operation.
-Depending on the complexity of what you're trying to model, you can introduce conditional checks and member variables that are also inherited.

 The possible implementations are as endless as the variations of this pattern you'll see in the wild!

 The above code example is by no means definitive.
 In fact, you might argue with me the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) would be better suited here, and you *could* be right!
 The takeaway is not really the implementation of the Design Pattern but being able to recognize the pattern itself.